OUR BENEFICE

 The benefice includes large centres of population in the villages of Admaston, Allscott and Bratton on the north western edge of Telford with the remainder of the benefice consisting of smaller communities in villages and hamlets.

-The twelve parishes are Buildwas, Eaton Constantine with Wroxeter, High Ercall, Leighton-under-Wrekin, Longdon-on-Tern, Rodington, Rowton, Uffington, Uppington, Upton Magna, Withington and Wrockwardine.
+The twelve parishes are Buildwas, Eaton Constantine with Wroxeter, High Ercall, Leighton-under-the-Wrekin, Longdon-on-Tern, Rodington, Rowton, Uffington, Uppington, Upton Magna, Withington and Wrockwardine.

 The benefice is situated within the Diocese of Lichfield and is a member benefice of the Deanery of Shrewsbury and Wrekin.